Chen-Abudi/ChimeMate/README.md

 ## 🐞 Known Issues

-- Only supports **public GitHub repositories** for now.
+- Currently supports only **public GitHub repositories**.
-- Logging currently writes to local JSON only; no cloud sync yet.
+- Logging currently writes to local JSON only, no cloud sync yet.
 - Auto-log does not trigger if VSCode is idle or closed.

 ---